dotnet/docs/docs/core/install/linux.md

 The following table represents the support status of Ubuntu and .NET Core.

 - A ✔️ indicates that the version of Ubuntu or .NET Core is still supported.
-- A ❌ indicates that the version of Ubuntu or .NET Core is not supported on that Ubuntu release.
+- A ❌ indicates that the version of Ubuntu or .NET Core isn't supported on that Ubuntu release.
-- When both a version of Ubuntu and a version of .NET Core both have ✔️ that OS and .NET combination are supported.
+- When both a version of Ubuntu and a version of .NET Core have ✔️, that OS and .NET combination are supported.

 | Ubuntu                   | .NET Core 2.1 | .NET Core 3.1 | .NET 5 Preview |
 |--------------------------|---------------|---------------|----------------|